Your different pathway into Law

 - six online lectures covering substantive law, particularly Law of Contract

-- eight online tutorials
+- eight face to face tutorials

 - two assessable projects